It’s super cheap and super easy to make bone broth – the frugal superfood!

 You can also drink the broth like you would a cup of tea.
 This can be a very calming way to wake up your digestion on a winter’s morning (I eat the soup for breakfast – after years of western breakfasts, you get used to it).

-My father used to drink Bonox, which is essential a beef extract and similar to homemade beef stock, but not as good.
+My father used to drink Bonox, which is essentially a beef extract and similar to homemade beef stock, but not as good.

 You can also use the broth to braise vegetables or to cook grains like rice or quinoa, using the absorption method.